American Legion Riders Department of California,

-J. MEMBERSHIP OFFICER: Will gather new membership applications, Will validate the eligibility of each new member, at each regular meeting of the Chapter, report upon all applications received during or after the next previous regular meeting, gather and forward all membership records to the chapter Secretary,
+J. MEMBERSHIP OFFICER: Will gather new membership applications.
+Will validate the eligibility of each new member.
+At each regular meeting of the Chapter, report upon all applications received during or after the next previous regular meeting, gather and forward all membership records to the chapter Secretary.

 Section 9.
-In the event that any officer shall be absent for three consecutive meetings of the Chapter without being excused by the President or the Executive Board, such office may be declared vacant by a majority vote of those present at a regular Chapter meeting.
+In the event that any officer shall be absent for three consecutive meetings of the Chapter without being excused by the President or the Executive Committee, such office may be declared vacant by a majority vote of those present at a regular Chapter meeting.